dradtke/blog/content/post/gtk-like-web.md

 In this post, I want to demonstrate a technique for building GTK applications like they were websites, using the client-server deployment model.

-_For reference, full source code for the prototype and a number of examples can be seen at https://git.sr.ht/~damien/gtk-webby_
+_For reference, full source code for the prototype, along with examples, can be seen at https://git.sr.ht/~damien/gtk-webby_

 {{< figure src="https://imgs.xkcd.com/comics/installing.png" class="regular" >}}